makersacademy/bowling-challenge/docs/review.md

 ## Read Over Your Pull Request Before Submitting

 Watch out for things like having any unnecessary files, e.g. your Bowling.js in both `src/` and `public/` folders.
 Remove all commented code.
-Remove all logging statements, e.g. `console.log`
+Remove all pointsLogging statements, e.g. `console.pointsLog`

 ## Following Style Guidelines